e271828e/Flight.jl/docs/notes/design/framework_design.md

-The captured table includes private intermediate cells (§13.3) — the copy is mechanical, and they serve the author's own debug panels; presentation layers (log export, GUI listings) filter to the public contract by default.
+The captured table includes private intermediate cells (§13.3) — the copy is mechanical, and they serve the author's own debug panels; presentation layers (log export, GUI listings) filter to the public contract by default. **It also includes the root slots** (v0.7, made explicit by §14.4): slots are source cells of the table, not state stores, so they ride along — and this is load-bearing, not
+incidental: the §12.5 peek's else-snapshot fallback is what an idle live widget displays, and read-only mirrors of claimed slots (the axis sliders under joystick claim) show the applied slot value from the snapshot.
+Slot values in the log are derived data (recomputable from the trace), which is consistent — snapshots are derived wholesale.
 The snapshot deliberately does **not** carry the state stores (`x`, `m`, `z`): the state trajectory is *derived* data — recomputable from the trace header plus the batches (§12.3) by bit-identical replay — and per-boundary capture would systematically